conor19w/Binance-Futures-Trading-Bot/README.md

 * Next we want to choose our TA strategy, this is done in Bot_Class.py in Make_decision() , uncomment a strategy or call a new strategy you have written yourself here, the 'Trade_Direction' variable is used to tell the script to go short (0), go long (1), or go flat (-99).
 This should be returned by custom strategy functions/classes you write for the strategy to be executed correctly
 * Now just run the script and wait a few minutes for it to pull the data and begin backtesting
 * Trade_All_Symbols flag will run the strategy on all the coins on binance if True.
 * Trade_Each_Coin_With_Separate_Accounts flag will run the strategy with isolated account Balances for each coin you list if True.
+(Useful to see which coins the strategy works on before combining the trades to a single account)
 * generate_heikin_ashi flag will make Heikin Ashi candles available to be consumed by your strategy make_decision() in the Bot Class.
 * Generate a csv file of all the trades taken over a backtest by setting __print_to_csv__ to True and setting csv_name to a unique name, will throw an error if the file already exists.